Steps: up to 4

 For most users, PDF format is the best choice.
 PDF files can be read by any computer or smartphone, and always look the same.
 They're also most useful if you ever need to supply proof of message, for instance if you're showing cancellation of an appointment or order.

-If the earlier techniques haven’t led you to getting all of your texts and iMessages back, then not all is lost.
+If the earlier techniques haven’t led you to get all of your texts and iMessages back, then not all is lost.
 Reincubate’s iPhone Backup Extractor is built around a piece of technology which we call the Cloud Data API.
 This lets us do some pretty advanced things which are unique to Reincubate.
 We can use it to recover the data in question from a “partial snapshot” which has older data than your iCloud backup.
 If your data was stored on an unencrypted disk, it may be that a disk recovery has potential.

 We have a number of tricks we can harness for you, and we genuinely love talking to our users. 👩💻 Don't be a stranger: reach out to the support team with the email address at the bottom of this page, and let them know what you’ve tried and how you’ve got on.